rotcivegaf/PlayHouse/README.md

 The bet start in create function, anyone can create a bet but if the bet is created by the feeOwner anyone who play can receive rewards in PlayToken
 Send a call to the oracle to confirm the create

-When the bet has started the players can play and the contract can mint PlayToken when before play, more tokens was mint in function of time between startBet(max rate reward) and noMoreBets(max rate reward):
+When the bet has started the players can play and the contract can mint PlayToken when before play, more tokens was mint in function of time between startDecreaseRate(max rate reward) and noMoreBets(max rate reward):
   - `deltaRate = maxRate - minRate`
-  - `deltaTime = noMoreBets - startBet`
+  - `deltaTime = noMoreBets - startDecreaseRate`
   - `rate = (deltaR / deltaT) * (noMoreBets - timestamp) + minRate`
   - `rewards = (amount * rate) / 10000`